 Text and drawing by Frank Peiler

-The American auto industry returned to building cars soon after World War II, and the car-starved public was clamoring to trade in its worn-out old rides for almost anything new that had at least four wheels and was self-propelled.
+The American auto industry returned to building cars soon after the end of World War II, and the car-starved public was clamoring to trade in its worn-out old rides for almost anything new that had at least four wheels and was self-propelled.

 All told, about 1800 Fisker vehicles were built before the company’s collapse, all of which were 2011 and 2012 Karma sedans.
 First shown at the 2011 Frankfurt Auto Show was the Surf, a rakish wagon based on the Karma.
 Sadly, Fisker ran out of cash before the Surf would see production.
 Presented here are Consumer Guide’s original highlights written in anticipation of Surf’s 2013 arrival.